nxrighthere/UnrealCLR/README.md

 ### Auto

 #### Compilation
 Create a new or use an existing Unreal Engine C++ project.
-Clone the repository, navigate to `Install` folder, and run `dotnet run`.
+Clone the repository or download a desirable version from the [releases](https://github.com/nxrighthere/UnrealCLR/releases) section.
+Navigate to `Install` folder, and run `dotnet run`.
 Follow the installation instructions.
 Open the project after the installation process is complete.

 #### Upgrading
 To upgrade the plugin, re-run the installation process.